-On startup, Kapacitor will check for a subscription in InfluxDB with a name matching the Kapacitor server or cluster ID.
+On startup, Kapacitor checks for a subscription in InfluxDB with a name matching the Kapacitor server or cluster ID.

 This ID is stored inside of

-If the ID file doesn’t exist on startup, Kapacitor will create one.
+If the ID file doesn’t exist on startup, Kapacitor creates it.

 If a subscription matching the Kapacitor ID doesn’t exist in InfluxDB, Kapacitor

-This process ensures that when Kapacitor stops, it will reconnect to the same subscription
+This process ensures that when Kapacitor stops, it reconnects to the same subscription

 on restart as long as the contents of